Overview – Mapungubwe NP

 Mapungubwe is unique in South Africa and a park that offers a very different experience for visitors.
-Mapungubwe is a UNESCO world heritage site and has both cultural and environmental significance.
-Although wildlife is not as much of a highlight as other parks, the scenery is spectacular and Mapungubwe Hill is the site of an ancient civilisation.
+Mapungubwe is a UNESCO World Heritage site and has both cultural and environmental significance.
+Although wildlife is not as much of a highlight as in other parks, the scenery is spectacular, and Mapungubwe Hill is the site of an ancient civilization.
 Elephant, white rhino and several antelope species are regularly spotted.

 - Beautiful scenery

 - Cultural interest and visits to the 'Lost City' from the Iron Age available

 - Excellent viewpoints into surrounding countries